 And after Blue Wave Theory uploaded another batch of songs for remixing, Steve sent me an email, asking if I would create a remix from something in this second batch of their songs.

 That led to my remix of their song “Huckster” which I took even more musical liberties with, including adding vocals by a group of “Robot Mermaids from Japan” singing a Haiku a created just for this, calling the song “Mermaids in Japan”.
 I’m grateful, that one got honored via a coveted Editor’s Choice on ccMixter.

 And then 3 of other ccMixter artists created remixes using my remixes.
 How cool can it get?

-The ever amazing Madam Snowflake built lyrics, melody and a glorious vocal performance around my “Burning the Microwaves”, resulting in the memorable love song “To the Mountain”, official video here: (https://www.youtube.com/watch?v=6QuVXqw0fDw)
+The ever amazing Madam Snowflake built lyrics, melody and a glorious vocal performance around my “Burning the Microwaves”, resulting in the memorable love song “To the Mountain”, official lyric video (created by the multi-talented Kara Square) here: (https://www.youtube.com/watch?v=6QuVXqw0fDw)